maxitg/SetReplace/Documentation/Generators/README.md

 # Generators

-The purpose of *SetReplace* is evaluation of nondeterministic computational systems.
-In order to support multiple such systems, they are treated within a unified framework.
-In this framework, the states of these systems are split into components which we call tokens.
+The purpose of *SetReplace* is the evaluation of nondeterministic computational systems.
+We have a unified framework to support multiple such systems.
+In this framework, we split the states of these systems into components which we call tokens.
 Rewrites (which we call events) replace some of these tokens with others.

 [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md) is one of the simplest examples.
 In it, states are just sets of arbitrary expressions (tokens), and events replace subsets of tokens with other subsets.
 For